BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **50.13.
 Amazon Q.** To help Amazon Q provide the most relevant information, we may use AI Content processed by Amazon Q, such as prompts and responses (“Amazon Q Content”), for service improvement as described below.
-Currently, this Section 50.13 applies only to Amazon Q Developer Free Tier and Amazon Q Developer operational investigations (Preview), and we may add Amazon Q features or services from time to time as they launch.
+Currently, this Section 50.13 applies only to Amazon Q Developer Free Tier, and we may add Amazon Q features or services from time to time as they launch.
 This Section 50.13 does not apply to any Amazon Q feature or service that is not listed in the prior sentence.

 **50.13.1.Service Improvement.** You agree and instruct that we may use Amazon Q Content to develop and improve Amazon Q and its underlying technologies, and